Personal Tax

 According to the Cyprus legislation, an individual who spends more than 183 days in Cyprus territory, is considered a Cyprus Tax resident.
 As from the tax year 2017 the new 60 days rule can be additionally applied for individuals.

-An individual who lives in more than “183 days” in a year is eligible to become Cyprus Tax resident and benefit from all the Personal Tax Advantages in Cyprus.
+An individual who lives in Cyprus for more than “183 days” in a year is eligible to become Cyprus Tax resident and benefit from all the Personal Tax Advantages in Cyprus.

 This rule came in 2017 as an amendment to the “183 days” rule and provides incentives to high profile individuals, professionals and executives to become Cyprus Tax residents.

-The 60 days rule is effective as from tax year 2017.
-An individual can become a tax resident by either the case.
+The 60 days rule is effective as from the tax year 2017.

 How does the “60 days” rule applies?

-a. do not reside in any other country for a time period of more than 183 days(aggregate) and
+a. does not reside in any other country for a time period of more than 183 days(aggregate) and

 b. is not a tax resident in any other country and